-$PM{10}$ concentrations have been continuously monitored in Carrickfergus at Rosebrook Avenue, located approximately 60km from Ballymoney, for the period 1st July 2002 and 30th June 2003.
+PM{10} concentrations have been continuously monitored in Carrickfergus at Rosebrook Avenue, located approximately 70km from Bushmills in Moyle; for the period of 1st July 2002 and 30th June 2003.

-All the $PM{10}$ concentrations presented and used in this study are in gravimetric equivalents.
-A summary of the $PM{10}$ concentrations recorded by the continuous monitor is provided in Table 4.4 below.
+All the PM{10} concentrations presented and used in this study are in gravimetric equivalents.
+A summary of the PM{10} concentrations recorded by the continuous monitor is provided in Table 4.4 below.